ArmenNoir/ao3-epub-tools/README.md

 Ensure encoding is UTF-8 when using external text files.

 ## 📌 License
-This project is for personal, educational, or archiving use only.
+This project is for personal, educational use only.
 Respect AO3’s Terms of Service and do not use this to redistribute works without permission.